expandingthespiderverse/expandingthespiderverse.github.io/_members/gries.md

 ## Laurie Gries

-"Laurie Gries (PhD, Syracuse University) is an associate professor with a joint appointment in the Department of Communication and the Program of Writing and Rhetoric here at the University of Colorado Boulder.
-Her research is invested in visual rhetoric, circulation studies, research methodologies, and the digital humanities.
-She is particularly interested in how images circulate, transform, and contribute to collective life and is currently developing digital research methods and data visualization techniques to support such research."
+Laurie Gries (PhD, Syracuse University) is an associate professor with a joint appointment in the Program for Writing and Rhetoric and Department of English at the University of Colorado Boulder.
+She is author of _Still Life with Rhetoric: A New Materialist Approach for Visual Rhetorics_ (2015), winner of the 2016 Advancement of Knowledge Award and the 2016 Research Impact Award from Conference on College Composition and Communication (CCCC).
+She is co-editor of _Circulation, Writing, and Rhetoric_ (2018) as well as the digital book collection _Doing Digital Visual Studies: One Image, Multiple Methodologies._

-Description from [the University of Colorado Boulder](https://www.colorado.edu/cmci/people/communication/laurie-gries) .
-Visit there to learn more information about Laurie.